 The Major Revision with Vaadin 7

 Vaadin 7 was a major revision that changed the Vaadin API much more than Vaadin 6 did.
-It is certainly more web-oriented than Vaadin 6 was.
+It became more web-oriented than Vaadin 6 was.
 We are doing everything we can to help Vaadin rise high in the web universe.
 Some of this work is easy and almost routine - fixing bugs and implementing features.
 But going higher also requires standing firmer.
 That was one of the aims of Vaadin 7 - redesigning the product so that the new architecture enables Vaadin to reach over many long-standing challenges.
-Many of the changes required breaking API compatibility with Vaadin 6, especially in the client-side, but they are made with a strong desire to avoid carrying unnecessary legacy burden far into the future.

 Inclusion of the Google Web Toolkit in Vaadin 7 was a significant development, as it meant that Vaadin now provides support for GWT as well.
 When Google opened the GWT development in summer 2012, Vaadin (the company) joined the new GWT steering committee.
 As a member of the committee, Vaadin can work towards the success of GWT as a foundation of the Java web development community.